tomdns/blog/articles/simple-outline-post-process.md

 ## Intro

-New Ludum Dare, new breakdown!
-We decided to make a weird game that's playable on your own desktop.
-See it in action [here](https://borderline.itch.io/desktop-garden).
-We wanted an easy way to add contrast to the whole image and keep a good visibility no matter what the background is.
-Let's see how it was made
+Here's a little breakdown of the outline post-process we made for our Ludum Dare entry.
+You can see it live [here](https://borderline.itch.io/desktop-garden).
+We wanted an easy way to add contrast to the whole image and keep a good visibility no matter what the background is, let's have a look.

 ## 1 - Post Process

-First thing is to setup the post process itself.
-We have to **blit** into the main render texture using a special shader.
-This can be done via a small script added on the camera.
+The post-process setup is fairly basic, a regular blit on the main camera, using a material with the outline shader.

 ```c#
 public class PostProcess : MonoBehaviour